 Also, please consider using NestedText for any applications you create.
-It is especially suitable for configuration files.

-1.1 The Zen of NestedText
+2.1 The Zen of NestedText

 NestedText aspires to be a simple dumb receptacle that holds peoples' structured data and does so in a way that allows people to easily interact with that data.